 I know that others will talk about how virility can be improved with a cleaner diet, and it's true.
 Without the inherent problems of insulin swings, clogged arteries, etc....ALL bodily functions improve.

 However, I have a different argument: Except in rare cases (such as TV shows where obese people have a 24 hr.chef and trainer, and are away from their own home and kitchen) it takes MUCH more than two months on a new diet for most body changes other than loss of a few pounds.
 This is especially true for hormonal changes....even when one is trying for those changes.
 Take, for instance, those who want to build muscle fast and become larger than their body can from weight-lifting.
 WHen they aren't willing to wait and want more than their genetics and the gym can give them, they inject themselves with steroids (hormones) and lift weights throughout the process.
 I've been working in gyms for 20 years, and though I'm adamantly against the use of steroids, I know it exists and I see it.
+Moreover, I’m fully aware of the abundance of steroids information (both positive and negative) available online.
+There are many proponents advocating it, but also those who oppose it completely.
 I've seen changes happen so fast in men's bodies that they get stretch marks on their shoulders, chest,thighs, and elsewhere.
 There's no faster way to implement hormonal changes than through injections, and even then, it takes them 4-6 months to see big changes, and a year to see drastic ones.